dragona/android-intro/03_Button_Design/readme.md

 ```

-# Button Three: color and rounded corners
+# Button 3: color and rounded corners

-Create button_shape.xml to specify the shape and color of the button.
-Save it to your drawable folder.
+Create a ```button_shape.xml``` to specify the shape and color of the button.
+Save it to the project's drawable folder.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>